 Check Use Classic Add Citation dialog to ensure that when you use Zotero in Word or Office Libre, a window opens allowing you to see your complete library of references rather than a thin narrow red box.

-The Advanced section has four tabs: General, Files and Folders, Shortcuts and Feeds.
+The Advanced section has four submenues: General, Files and Folders, Shortcuts and Feeds.

-If you would like Zotero to find the resource in Explore, UCL's catalogue, add the URL exactly as it appears here in the Resolver field:
+If you would like Zotero to find the resource in Explore, UCL's catalogue, under Open URL click on the arrow down and then navigate to Europe, Unitied Kingdom and then select University College London.
+You can also add the URL exactly as it appears here in the Resolver field:

 Once you have done this, you can use the Library Lookup function in Zotero (which is the green arrow on the right-hand side of the menu bar on Zotero Desktop) to go straight to the library catalogue Explore.